origedit/rottent/readme.md

 reading programs written for mouse, for a long time i thought that `!` in text literals was a writing style and not a marker for newlines. in rottent you can write newlines either directly in the text or as `#10}`.

-mouse didn't feel need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive. input is realised with `getc()`, though `getch()` is desirable.
+mouse didn't feel the need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive. input is realised with `getc()`, though `getch()` is desirable.

 i'm unaware of why mouse is the way it is. i designed rottent to see what mouse would be like if you were able to get things done with it. in result i brang it closer to forth. indeed, if you need to get things done, just use forth.